lspestrip/striptease/docs/unittests.rst

 ------------------------------

-Timeline data acquired during a Strip unit test is stored in objects of type :class:`UnitTestTimestream`.
+Timeline data acquired during a Strip unit test is stored in objects of type :class:`.UnitTestTimestream`.
 The following example shows how to plot the demodulated data acquired during test `#355
 <https://striptest.fisica.unimi.it/unittests/tests/355>`_ (STRIP02)::